pyprism/vps/README.md

 vps
 ===
-Just some usefull scripts for my VPS !
+Just some usefull scripts || conf files for my VPS !